jeswin/mac2linux/Simple.md

 ## Window management (Rectangle.app)

 In Ubuntu/Gnome3 the shortcut is Super + Arrow Keys.
 But Super is Command on macOS, so we're in a bind here.
-So for now, we'll use Ctrl + Shift + Alt instead of Command.
+So for now, we'll use Control + Shift + Alt instead of Command.
 See the Advanced section if you wanna fix it Karabiner.

 - Install Rectangle https://rectangleapp.com/
 - Open Rectangle.app and set these:
-  - Snap window to Left half = Ctrl + Shift + Alt + Left
+  - Snap window to Left half = Control + Shift + Alt + Left
-  - Snap window to Right half = Ctrl + Shift + Alt + Right
+  - Snap window to Right half = Control + Shift + Alt + Right
-  - Maximize = Ctrl + Shift + Alt + Up
+  - Maximize = Control + Shift + Alt + Up
-  - Make Smaller - Ctrl + Shift + Alt + Down
+  - Make Smaller - Control + Shift + Alt + Down

 ## Dock & Menu Bar under System Preferences